Skip to content

 How domestic customers will be affected

-From now until 2023 the public will need to start moving towards cleaner, less smoky alternative fuels such as dry wood and manufactured solid fuels to help improve the air we breathe.
+You need to use cleaner, less smoky alternative fuels such as dry wood and manufactured solid fuels to help improve the air we breathe.
 These alternative, less polluting fuels may also be cheaper and more efficient to burn.

 Burning wet wood can result in at least twice the amount of smoke emissions than that produced when seasoned or dry wood is burned.
 When wet wood is burned, the heat output is significantly lower.